AM broadcasting: Decline in popularity

-In the 1940s two new broadcast media, FM radio and television, began to provide extensive competition with the established broadcasting services.
+In the 1940s, two new broadcast media, FM radio and television, began to provide extensive competition with the established broadcasting services.
 The AM radio industry suffered a serious loss of audience and advertising revenue, and coped by developing new strategies.
 Network broadcasting gave way to format broadcasting: instead of broadcasting the same programs all over the country, stations individually adopted specialized formats which appealed to different audiences, such as regional and local news, sports, "talk" programs, and programs targeted at minorities.
 Instead of live music, most stations began playing less expensive recorded music.

+In the late 1960s and 1970s, top 40 rock and roll stations in the U.S. and Canada such as WABC and CHUM transmitted highly processed and extended audio to 11 kHz, successfully attracting huge audiences.
+For young people, listening to AM broadcasts and participating in their music surveys and contests was the social media of the time.

 In the late 1970s, spurred by the exodus of musical programming to FM stations, the AM radio industry in the United States developed technology for broadcasting in stereo.
-Other nations adopted AM stereo, most commonly choosing Motorola's C-QUAM, and in 1993 the United States also made the C-QUAM system its standard, after a period allowing four different standards to compete.
+Other nations adopted AM stereo, most commonly choosing Motorola's C-QUAM, and in 1993, the United States also made the C-QUAM system its standard, after a period allowing four different standards to compete.
 The selection of a single standard improved acceptance of AM stereo, however overall there was limited adoption of AM stereo worldwide, and interest declined after 1990.
 With the continued migration of AM stations away from music to news, sports, and talk formats, receiver manufacturers saw little reason to adopt the more expensive stereo tuners, and thus radio stations have little incentive to upgrade to stereo transmission.